 In 2011 The West London Free School Academy Trust opened the West London Free School, a state funded academy serving pupils aged 11-18 in Hammersmith.
 The school offers a grammar school style education for all from a non-selective intake.
 It aims to be one of the best schools in the country, renowned for academic excellence, and capable of giving all children a classical liberal education, no matter what their background.

-The West London Free School Academy Trust has since grown to be a multi-academy trust (MAT) with three primary schools as well as the secondary school and sixth form.
+The West London Free School Academy Trust has since grown to be a multi-academy trust (MAT) with four primary schools as well as the secondary school including a sixth form.
 In light of further planned expansion West London Free School Academy Trust changed its name to Knowledge School Trust in 2017.